Does the M1 Macbook Air overheat?

 Select the CPU tab and look for apps at the top of the list.

-You can close down any unnecessary apps by selecting and pressing the X button.
+You can quit any unnecessary apps by selecting and clicking the X button.

 Here's how to monitor your applications the smart way:

-From the sidebar, select Optimization and press View All Items.
+From the sidebar, select Optimization and click View All Items.